 Accreditation is a voluntary system of self-regulation developed to evaluate overall educational quality and institutional effectiveness.
 The ACCJC accreditation process provides assurance to the public that the accredited member colleges meet the Standards; the education earned at the institutions is of value to the student who earned it; and employers, trade or profession-related licensing agencies, and other colleges and universities can accept a student’s credential as legitimate.

-Program review is a tool used by program personnel at El Camino College and ECC Compton Center to critically evaluate the services offered by the program and to recommend necessary improvements that address the needs of the college and the community.
+Program review is a tool used by program personnel at El Camino College to critically evaluate the services offered by the program and to recommend necessary improvements that address the needs of the college and the community.
+Program Review processes can be found here.